WANNABY/wanna-virtual-fitting-room-samples/README.md

 **Important!** The iframe should have camera access.
 Specify it in the `allow` attribute, and the browser will ask the user for permission to access the camera.

+For watch virtual try-on, the fitting room will additionally ask the user to allow access to their device specifications, including the IP address and some technical information.
+If they don't grant this permission, WANNA will be unable to show the wrist measurement tool and will use the watch models of the default size.

 First, create an iframe element on the page and put the link to your Virtual Fitting Room into its `src` attribute:

 ```javascript